mattlacey/Terraspin/README.md

 If you make a mistake and don't want to retype the entire line, most of the BASICs have a way to make corrections.

+### Amstrad CPC (464/664/6128/464+/6128+) ###

+  On Amstrad CPC, use AUTO to start typing commands.
+Use the arrow keys to move about the line.
+Exit the AUTO mode py pressing Escape.
+You can also start on a specific line by entering AUTO 100 (for line 100).

+  To go to the start or the end of the line use CONTROL+Arrow keys.
+You can also use SHIFT+Arrow keys to use the copy cursor.
+This is a second cursor that you move independendly, and will copy whatever is under it to the main cursor when you press COPY.

 ### Apple II computers ###

   On an Apple II+ use LIST <line number> to print the line with an